European Clean Tech Industry Calls on EU Leaders to Bolster Global Competitiveness

 Anticipating the adoption of crucial legislation, the European Union is set to establish targets requiring EU-based companies to supply at least 40% of the bloc's annual deployment needs in solar, wind, and other net-zero technologies by 2030.
 Furthermore, the EU is committed to targets aimed at bolstering the domestic production and processing of critical minerals.

-In a letter addressed to EU leaders and top officials, the heads of European associations representing a spectrum of sectors including solar, wind, hydrogen, batteries, chemicals, and metals underscored the strides made by China and the United States in the clean tech arena.
+In a letter addressed to EU leaders and top officials, the heads of European associations representing a spectrum of sectors including solar, wind, , batteries, chemicals, and metals underscored the strides made by China and the United States in the clean tech arena.
 China has made substantial inroads across various clean tech sectors, while the United States recently enacted the Inflation Reduction Act (IRA), signifying a decisive step in advancing its clean tech agenda.

-However, the letter also brought to attention the challenges facing Europe's investment landscape, which has been compounded by the fallout from Russia's invasion of .
+However, the letter also brought to attention the challenges facing Europe's investment landscape, which has been compounded by the fallout from Russia's invasion of Ukraine.
 High energy prices, inflation, and escalating supply risks have posed additional hurdles for the European Union.

 EU leaders are slated to engage in discussions regarding the competitiveness of industry and technology, underscoring the pivotal role clean tech plays in the region's future.